Route public URLs for submits and redirects

 4. Clear server and CDN caches, then repeat a browser submit test.

-Pretty paths such as /wckd-forms/dashboard/settings/operations rewrite internally to .php files.
-A 301 from a .php URL to an extensionless URL is normal when both exist.
+Pretty dashboard URLs can rewrite internally.
+A 301 from a direct PHP URL to an extensionless URL is normal when both exist.

 You reduce accidental indexing of admin URLs.